 Best Places To See Northern Lights in Norway on a Budget

-Until last year, we had never seen, with our own eyes, aurora borealis, also known as northern lights.
+Until Norway, I had never seen, with our own eyes, aurora borealis, also known as Northern lights.
 To me, these wonders of the winter night sky belonged to National Geographic magazine and intrepid professional photographers.
-I never thought that we would see any with our girls but then, northern lights are mostly an Arctic region phenomenon and we’d never traveled that far north.
+I never thought that we would see any with my girls but then, Northern lights are mostly an Arctic region phenomenon and we’d never traveled that far north.

-Fortunately, we recently started traveling on Norwegian Airlines from London as they offer really good prices to Norway and Scandinavia and this got me thinking.
+Fortunately, Norwegian Airlines flies to Norway from London and they offer really good prices.
+This got me thinking.
 What are the best places to see northern lights in Norway?
-A Google search later, we booked a February trip to Tromso, northern Norway.
+A Google search later, I booked a February trip to Tromsø, northern Norway.

-Tromso, Norway, is 400 km north of the Arctic circle and is the northernmost city in the world, with a population of more than 50,000.
-North of Tromso, it’s reindeer and Sami territory.
-Known as the “Paris of the North,” Tromso is the Norwegian gateway to the Arctic and despite its extreme location (it’s further north than Murmansk, Russia), it is very lively.
+Tromsø, Norway, is 400 km north of the Arctic circle and is the northernmost city in the world, with a population of more than 50,000.
+North of Tromsø, it’s reindeer and Sami territory.
+Known as the “Paris of the North,” Tromsø is the Norwegian gateway to the Arctic and despite its extreme location (it’s further north than Murmansk, Russia), it is very lively.
 We were spoiled for choice when it came to restaurants and activities, even in the dead of winter–which was hard to believe.